-Recommended Action: Use the output of hagrp -display service\group to see the value of the ProbesPending attribute for the system's service group.
-(It should be zero.)
+Recommended Action: Use the output of hagrp -display service_group to see the value of the ProbesPending attribute for the system's service group.
+The value of the ProbesPending attribute corresponds to the number of resources which are not probed, and it should be zero when all resources are probed.
 To determine which resources are not probed, verify the local "Probed" attribute for each resource on the specified system.
 Zero means waiting for probe result, 1 means probed, and 2 means VCS not booted.
 See the engine and agent logs for information.